-This 30 Minute Pork Tenderloin Piccata makes a quick and easy weeknight dinner, but it’s also elegant enough for a dinner party at home.
-The lemon, garlic, butter sauce will have you licking your plate every time!
+This 30-Minute Easy Pork Piccata makes a quick weeknight dinner, but it’s also elegant enough for a dinner party at home.
+The lemon, garlic, butter sauce will have you licking your plate!

 For years now, my Chicken Piccata has been my go-to recipe.
 Both kids and adults love it.
 You can serve it with pasta, rice or even mashed potatoes.
 Or, if you’re trying to go low-carb, just serve it alongside some roasted broccoli.

 I’m skeptical that I’ll ever get tired of that recipe but, just in case, I’m mixing things up a bit today!
-This recipe for Pork Tenderloin Piccata uses a Smithfield® Marinated Roasted Garlic & Cracked Black Pepper Pork Tenderloin, which you can easily find at your local Safeway.
+This recipe for pork piccata uses a Smithfield® Marinated Roasted Garlic & Cracked Black Pepper Pork Tenderloin, which you can easily find at your local Safeway.
 The prep is easy, just slice the tenderloin into eight pieces and flatten them to about ¼ inch thickness by placing them between two sheets of plastic wrap and using a meat mallet.

 Once the cutlets are prepared, dredge each of them in flour, making sure to shake off the excess.
-Because they’re so thin, they cook extra quickly, meaning this whole dish will come together in 30 minutes or less – Perfect for any night of the week!
+Because they’re so thin, they cook extra quickly, meaning this pork piccata will come together in 30 minutes or less – Perfect for any night of the week!
 Get real flavor, real fast!

 But, where this dish really nails it is the sauce.
 That sauce!
 It’s tangy, buttery, and briny and I pretty much lick the skillet clean every time I make it.